steveshogren/hugo-blog/content/page/training.md

 For the rest of the course, we recommend you do **thirty minutes of kata practice every day**.
 Redo the same kata multiple times, until you can do it effortlessly in both Python and Javascript.
+Each time commit the work to GitHub, as it will continue to add to your online portfolio.

 ### Step 3 - Concrete Foundations